A Horse of a Different Color: XHTML is not HTML

 Yet that is precisely what we are trying to do, if we serve

-XHTML as text/html, the MIME
+XHTML as text/html

-type that most (even modern) browsers can understand.
+modern) browsers can understand.

-Some get around this by dynamically
+Some get around this by dynamically changing the DOCTYPE

-or by using content negotiation to serve a separate HTML
+and removing the extra slashes, or by using content negotiation to

-page to non-compliant browsers.
-The first approach requires that all
+serve a separate HTML page to non-compliant browsers.
+The first

-HTML files be saved with .php extensions, which for most
+approach requires that all HTML files be saved with .php

-means changing all of the URIs—not a good
+extensions, which for most means changing all of the URIs—not a good thing.

 Most websites make extensive use of client-side scripting,